/pr-loop

 # Option B: Use cr CLI

-cr review --plainFor public repos (bot reviewers configured):
+coderabbit review --agent # Codex env, bounded to ~3 minutesFor public repos (bot reviewers configured):

 gh pr view <N> --commentsReading Review Comments